Do Travel Trailers Need Independent Suspension

-Do caravans need independent suspension is a marketing issue.
+Do travel trailers need independent suspension is a marketing issue.
 It is not an engineering issue.
-As this article explains, caravan beam axles are generally better.
+As this article explains, travel trailer beam axles are generally better.

 Until 1930 or so most cars had beam axles (typically leaf sprung).
 A US-led wish for softer suspension, however, caused an unexpected effect.